cncf/tag-security/assessments/guide/security-reviewer.md

 security assessment documentation.
 It is the responsibility of the security reviewer to make known his/her own conflict of interests.

+For each project, 2 SIG-Security chairs must sign off on the conflicts presented to them that the assessment lead has no conflicts, and reviewers have no hard conflicts.

 Below are classifications of hard/soft conflicts.

 Hard conflicts:
 - Reviewer is a maintainer of the project
 - Reviewer is a direct report of/to a maintainer of the project
 - Reviewer is paid to work on the project
+- Reviewer has significant financial interest directly tied to success of the project

 Soft conflicts:
 - Reviewer belongs to the same company/organization of the project, but does not work on the project
 - Reviewer uses the project in his/her work
+- Reviewer has contributed to the project.
-- Reviewer has a personal stake in the project (investments, personal relationships, etc.)
+- Reviewer has a personal stake in the project (personal relationships, etc.)